Debt Consolidation

 Balance transfer credit cards

-Balance transfer credit cards let you move a balance from another credit card, at low or no interest for a period of time, usually 6 to 21 months.
+Balance transfer credit cards let you move a balance from one credit card to another, at low or no interest for a period of time, usually 6 to 21 months.

 Expect to pay a balance transfer fee that offsets some of your savings.
 Also, if you don’t clear your balance before the promotional interest rate expires, you might be tempted to do another balance transfer.
 This financial juggling can become a pattern that’s hard to stop.
 It’s sort of like spinning plates on sticks.
 Eventually, they will come down.
 Your best bet is to consider a balance transfer a one-time strategy.
 And if you use one card to pay off another card, close the paid-off account to protect yourself from the chance of racking up more debt.